 That IF-THEN statement is not something that any man with faith in God would say.
 Those who have faith in God would never say IF.
 Those who have their faith in God KNOW that God will be with them.
 To make this more clear, Abraham would never have said ‘IF’.
 Never.

 So, even though Jacob called the place where he received that dream, Bethel, he still wasn’t sure that God would do everything that He said.
 But, Jacob was willing to ‘play along’.
 If God fulfilled His promise, then Jacob would accept Yehovah as lord.
-But, even when Jacob was returning to the land that was promised to him, he still wasn’t convinced that Yehovah was the One True God.
+Unfortunately, even when Jacob was returning to the land that was promised to him, he still wasn’t convinced that Yehovah was the One True God.
 Even after Jacob wrestled with God, and was promised that his name would be changed, Jacob still didn’t submit with all of his heart.

 It was only when God appeared to Jacob in Shechem, telling him to go back to Bethel and build an altar to God, that Jacob finally submitted.
 And, we know that because of what is said here: